COVID-19 RESPONSE AND POLICY UPDATE

 - Deep cleaning of the venue is also conducted on a regular basis.

 - Guests approaching the bar to order drinks are required to wear a mask.

 - Please socially distance yourself as you wait to order a drink from the bar.

-- After receiving your drink from the bartender, please return to your seat to remove your mask and enjoy your beverage.
+- After receiving your drink from the bartender, please make sure to maintain safe social distancing before removing your mask temporarily to enjoy your beverage.